vimishor/cnp-spec/spec.md

 The conditions, necessary documents for the issuance of identity documents and C.N.P. structure are regulated by:

 - [OUG no. 97/2005][OUG 97/2005] regarding the evidence, domicile, residence and identity documents of the Romanian citizens, republished, with the subsequent modifications and completions.
-- [H.G. no. 1.375/2006][H.G.
-1.375/2006] for the approval of Methodological Norms for the unitary application of the legal provisions regarding the Romanian citizens identity, domicile, residence and identity documents, with the subsequent modifications and completions.
+- [Methodological Norms](http://legislatie.just.ro/Public/DetaliiDocumentAfis/188152) for unitary application of the legal provisions regarding the evidence, domicile, residence and identity documents of Romanian citizens.
 - [Law no. 122/2006][Law 122/2006] regarding asylum in Romania, with the subsequent modifications and completions.
-- [H.G.
-1.251/2006][H.G.
-1.251/2006] for the approval of the Methodological Norms on application of [Law no. 122/2006][Law 122/2006] regarding asylum in Romania.
+- [Methodological Norms](http://legislatie.just.ro/Public/DetaliiDocument/142265) for the application of [Law no. 122/2006][Law 122/2006] regarding asylum in Romania.

 ## Issuance